ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-20-awareness-is-a-vessel.md

 To remember that my thoughts are only thoughts.

-Thinking is a powerful tool, but awareness encompasses far more.
+Thinking is a powerful tool, but awareness encompasses more.

 **If I had to choose between intelligence and awareness, I'd choose awareness.**